 From covering dark under-eye circles to spackling over blemishes, concealer is a must-have makeup product.
 Finding the right type and texture of concealer for your concerns and skin type, though, can be overwhelming.
 To help you decide which formula is right for you, we’re breaking down the different types of coverage, below.

 Types of Concealer Texture

-Cream concealer, as the name implies, is known for its thicker texture.
-The Dermablend Cover Creme is perfect for under your eyes to cover dark circles and to help you look bright and refreshed.
-This texture of concealer-foundation hybrid is best to use all over the face, whether you’re looking to cover breakouts or hyperpigmentation.
+Cream concealer is known for its thicker texture.
+One of our favorites, the Dermablend Cover Creme, is perfect to cover dark circles, hyperpigmentation and breakouts.
+The concealer-foundation hybrid can also be used all over the face for added brightness.
 If you have breakout-prone or sensitive skin, be sure to look for a cream concealer that’s oil-free, non-comedogenic and alcohol-free.

-Concealer sticks have a semi-solid texture, which makes them perfect for covering up little blemishes and dark spots.
-They’re super compact for touching up your skin when you’re on the go, but not so easy to spread out.
-The Dermablend Quick Fix Concealer Stick will let you get really precise when covering imperfections.
-Sticks, however, can be heavy, and if you have oily or combination skin, you may want to consider a different texture of concealer, especially in warmer months when this type of concealer will slip all over your face instead of staying locked on a breakout.
+Concealer sticks, like the Dermablend Quick Fix Concealer Stick, have a semi-solid texture and are perfect for covering up little blemishes and dark spots.
+They’re super compact for touching up your skin when you’re on the go.
+Sticks can be heavy, though, so if you have oily or combination skin, you may want to consider a different texture.